cool-RR/combi/README.rst

    >>> len(comb_space)
    3

-For more details, :ref:`try the tutorial <intro>` or see the :ref:`documentation contents <index-contents>`.
+For more details, `try the tutorial`_ or see the `documentation contents`_.

 Features
 ========

-- :class:`PermSpace` lets you explore a space of permutations as if it was a Python sequence.
+- `PermSpace`_ lets you explore a space of permutations as if it was a Python sequence.

   * Permutations are generated on-demand, so huge permutation spaces can be created easily without big memory footprint.
-  * :class:`PermSpace` will notice if you have repeating elements in your sequence, and treat all occurences of the same value as interchangable rather than create redundant permutations.
+  * `PermSpace`_ will notice if you have repeating elements in your sequence, and treat all occurences of the same value as interchangable rather than create redundant permutations.
   * A custom domain can be specified instead of just using index numbers.
   * You may specify some elements to be fixed, so they'll point to the same value in all permutations.
 (Useful for limiting an experiment to a subset